 In theory, starting an e-commerce business seems simple and easy.
 However, it’s not all so simple and without risks.
 Before you venture into e-commerce waters, you need to get the much-needed funding for your startup unless you have money laying around.

 Even though there are many ways to raise capital for a startup, you’ll need to take a lot of things into consideration, and you’ll need to come to terms with what you’re willing to risk.
-You should be prepared for every case scenario.
+Therefore, you should be prepared for every case scenario.

 We’re here to tell you all about simple ways to raise capital for an e-commerce startup.